Listen to this article

 Buying land in Cambodia

-Buying land through a Cambodian company
+1. Buying land through a Cambodian company

-Setting up a leasehold agreement
+2. Setting up a leasehold agreement in Cambodia

-Foreign investors are permitted to use land with a lease period between 15-50 years, with a possibility to extend the period for up to 50 years.
-If the state owns the land, the maximum lease period is 40 years.
+Sometimes, you’ll be able to extend the lease with a period of up to 50 years.
+Worth mentioning, if the state owns the land, the maximum lease period is 40 years.

-One of the most important things to do before entering any leasehold agreement with a landowner is to check the title.
+keep in mind, one of the most important things to do before entering any leasehold agreement with a landowner is to check the title.